cunarist/transle/README.md

 # Platform Support

-Flutter and Rust support a variety of platforms: Windows, Linux, macOS, Android, iOS and web.
+Dart and Rust support a variety of platforms: Windows, Linux, macOS, Android, iOS and web.
 However, Cunarist App Template is not yet mature enough to support all of those, though it has enough potential to do so in the future.

 Currently supported platforms in Cunarist App Template are: